emmrk/sse/README.md

 ## Synopsis

-SSE is a client/server implementation for Server Sent Events for Golang.
+This is a server and client implementation of [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) for Golang.

+The package is a fork of https://pkg.go.dev/github.com/r3labs/sse/v2.
+I use it in a couple projects and intend to maintain and update it with the fixes that I need.
+Backward compatibility will be kept for v2.
+Contributions welcome.

 ## Quick start